-Location of Gain (Loss) Amount of Recognized i Deriv Year Ended n Inc atives ome on Recognized in Income on Derivatives 2013 2012 (in millions) Interest rate contracts Gain (loss) on instruments designated at fair value and related derivatives \$ (303) \$ 91 Interest rate contracts Residential mortgage banking revenue (5) 4 Foreign exchange contracts Gain (loss) on instruments designated at fair value and related derivatives (70) 95 Equity contracts Gain (loss) on instruments designated at fair value and related derivatives 774 630 Credit contracts Gain (loss) on instruments designated at fair value and related derivatives 2 1 Credit contracts Other income (7) (4) Total \$ 391 \$ 817
+Location of Gain (Loss) Recognized i Deriv Gain (Loss) in Income on /atives December 31, Recognized in Income on Derivatives 2013 2012 (in millions) Interest rate contracts Gain (loss) on instruments designated at fair value and related derivatives \$ (303) \$ 91 Interest rate contracts Residential mortgage banking revenue (5) 4 Foreign exchange contracts Gain (loss) on instruments designated at fair value and related derivatives (70) 95 Equity contracts Gain (loss) on instruments designated at fair value and related derivatives 774 630 Credit contracts Gain (loss) on instruments designated at fair value and related derivatives 2 1 Credit contracts Other income (7) (4) Total \$ 391 \$ 817

 Credit-Risk Related Contingent Features We enter into total return swap, interest rate swap, cross-currency swap and credit default swap contracts, amongst others which contain provisions that require us to maintain a specific credit rating from each of the major credit rating agencies.
 Sometimes the derivative instrument transactions are a part of broader structured product transactions.
 If HSBC Bank USA's credit ratings were to fall below the current ratings, the counterparties to our derivative instruments could demand us to post additional collateral.
 The amount of additional collateral required to be posted will depend on whether HSBC Bank USA is downgraded by one or more notches and whether the downgrade is in relation to long-term or short-term ratings.
 The aggregate fair value of all derivative instruments with credit-risk-related contingent features that were in a liability position as of December 31, 2013, was \$5.6 billion for which we have posted collateral of \$5.1 billion.
-The aggregate fair value of all derivative instrument features that were in a liability position for which we have posted collateral of \$7.9 billion.
+The aggregate fair value of all derivative instrument features that were in a liability position as of December 31, 2013, was \$5.6 billion.
 Substantially all of the collateral posted is in the form of cash or securities available-for-sale.
 See Note 26, "Guarantee Arrangements, Pledged Assets and Collateral," for further details.